konradha/konradha.github.io/content/posts/balltrees.md

 Of note first from the paper is the word "perfect" describing the data structure: Perfect binary trees allow for more or less contiguous access throughout memory -- we can make use of heaps.

-More qualitaively interesting is that you're not required to partition the entirety of the space but instead localize the data structure to the clusters that _matter_.
+More qualitatively interesting is that you're not required to partition the entirety of the space but instead localize the data structure to the clusters that _matter_.

 Look at the below widget to see how the tree is constructed, graphically only.
 You recursively refine the distances of points until at